meltwater/awsudo/README.md

 ## Prerequisites

+### Valid AWS Configuration

+Any one of the following is required for awsudo to function correctly

-- Appropriate [environment variables must be set](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) for aws-sdk to work.
+- Appropriate [environment variables are set](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) for aws-sdk to work
+- A default profile (e.g. created using `aws configure`)
+- A set of any named profiles you would like to use

 ## Contributing